Get insider access

 See our review

-2. Best Mid-Range Vlogging Camera With Flip Screen
+2. Best Upper Mid-Range Vlogging Camera With Flip Screen

 See our review

-3. Best Budget Vlogging Camera With Flip Screen
+3. Best Mid-Range Vlogging Camera With Flip Screen

 See our review

-4. Best Compact Vlogging Camera With Flip Screen
+4. Best Budget Vlogging Camera With Flip Screen

 If you like the sound of the Sony ZV-E10 but prefer something more portable, then you're in luck, thanks to the Sony ZV-1.
-It's essentially a compact fixed-lens version of the ZV-E10.
+Yes, that's right—yet another camera from the ZV series!
+It's essentially a compact, fixed-lens version of the ZV-E10.
 You won't have the flexibility to switch out different lenses, but it's a highly portable all-in-one camera you can easily take wherever you go.
-Like the ZV-E10, it has a fully articulated screen and no viewfinder, along with the same specialized vlogging features like the 'Product Showcase' setting that prioritizes objects in front of the frame.
+Like the ZV-E10, it has a fully articulated screen, no viewfinder, and the same specialized vlogging features like the 'Product Showcase' setting that prioritizes objects in front of the frame.

-The autofocus, in general, is excellent and reliable at tracking moving subjects, and the video quality is surprisingly good, despite its smaller one-inch sensor.
-However, the biggest trade-off here is battery life and heat management, but that's fairly typical of a point-and-shoot camera like this.
-Overall, it's still a great option if you need something more compact for on-the-go vlogging.
+The autofocus, in general, is excellent and reliable at tracking moving subjects, and the video quality is surprisingly good despite its smaller 1-inch sensor.
+However, the biggest trade-off here is battery life and heat management, but that's typical of a point-and-shoot camera like this.
+It's still a great option if you need something more compact for on-the-go vlogging.

 See our review